Allan122/.UPNCR/README.md

 - British interpretation of Indian History served to denigrate"criticize"fault"" indian character and achievements and justify colonial rule.

 # **Nationalist approach and contributions:**
+Indian Response: They were irked by the colonialist distortions of their past history such as the decaying feudal society of India and promoted the progressive capatalist society of England.

+Thus Indians took to themselves social reform apart from reconstructing ancient Indian history for self-government.